The Best Commercial Truck Insurance Companies for 2026

 Intentional Damages

 Insurance companies will not cover damages or injuries that result from intentional harm to another person or property.
-Causing intentional harm with the goal of deceiving the insurance company into paying for damages constitutes insurance fraud, which can lead to financial and criminal penalties.
+Causing intentional harm to deceive the insurance company into paying for damages constitutes insurance fraud, which can lead to financial and criminal penalties.

 Property of Others

-Many commercial truck insurance policies will not cover damages to property, personal items, or automobiles belonging to others, even if the person in care of the property or automobile is covered under the policy.
-If your company regularly transports property or automobiles belonging to others, there are additional coverage options you can explore.
+Many commercial truck insurance policies include a ‘Care, Custody, or Control’ exclusion.
+This means the policy will not cover damages to property, personal items, or automobiles belonging to others while that property is in your possession or under your supervision.
+While your liability insurance covers damage you cause to others’ property in an accident, it generally excludes the specific goods or vehicles you are being paid to transport.
+If your company regularly transports property or automobiles belonging to others, there are additional coverage options, such as Motor Truck Cargo insurance, you can explore.

 Damages Exceeding Policy Limits